DISTRELEC EMEA

 Type that stays out of the SKU's way.

-The visual system leans on a controlled wordmark—Distrelec with regional treatment where needed—rather than extra marks.
-Icons stay practical: validation, wayfinding, service entry that appear when friction surfaces.
+The visual system leans on a controlled wordmark — Distrelec with regional treatment where needed — rather than extra marks.
+Icons stay practical: validation, wayfinding, and service cues that surface only when friction does.

-Headlines stay sans for discovery; tabular styles carry prices, SKUs, and microcopy—so tone stays light, weight stays on legibility and count.
+Headlines stay sans for discovery; tabular styles carry prices, SKUs, and microcopy — so tone stays light and weight stays on legibility and count.

 Programme rhythm, not promotion noise.

-Registration touchpoints ("Verify your email", "Choose your region") were written as programme beats—dated, plain, no discount theatre.
-The same lines fed internal scripts so sales, support, and procurement were not improvising different stories.
+Registration touchpoints ("Verify your email", "Choose your region") were written as programme beats — direct, plain, no discount theatre.
+The same lines fed internal scripts so sales, support, and procurement were all telling the same story.

-AI widened draft options; people picked lines that fit a buyer who audits before they approve.
+AI widened the draft options; people chose the lines that fit a buyer who audits before they approve.

 After the form is still the product.

-Confirmation and ticket language appeared where buyers need paper confidence: acknowledgements that match finance wording, next steps that mirror what support says on the phone, no surprise tone shifts.
+Confirmation and ticket language was placed where buyers need paper confidence: acknowledgements that match finance wording, next steps that mirror what support says on the phone, no surprise tone shifts.

 Continuity was the measure: the same steady voice on the form should carry into emails and tickets, from credential check through to first PO.